 Portfolio means any of the investment portfolios available, and to which Contributions may be made, under the Program.
 An Account Owner must designate a Portfolio or Portfolios in the Enrollment Form for each Account.
-A Portfolio may be invested in specified allocations of equity, real estate, fixed income, bank deposits, and/or money market mutual funds, or a single Underlying Investment fund.
+A Portfolio may be invested in specified allocations of equity, real estate, fixed income, and bank deposits, or a single Underlying Investment fund.
 The Program currently has Age-Based, Target, and Individual Fund Portfolios.